licenciaparahackear/licenciaparahackear.github.io/posts/bypasseando-una-sandbox-de-js-restrictiva.en.md

 This was a very simple fix, bit it worked surprisingly well.
 The function constructor is available, naturally, only in functions.
 So I can't get access to it.
-An object's `typeof` can't be modified, so anything that is a function will have its `typeof` set a `function`.
+An object's `typeof` can't be modified, so anything that is a function will have its `typeof` set to a `function`.
 I didn't find a way to bypass this protection, so I looked at the second vuln.

 [template-injection]: https://portswigger.net/blog/xss-without-html-client-side-template-injection-with-angularjs